anteCedens/CI-MS3-cookbook/README.md

 Currently, there is no character restriction in the forms, when adding a new recipe.
 Implementing such a feature might be beneficial, namely for such fields in the form as the recipe's name, and short description.

+Also, additional form validation functionalities are to be considered.

 **_Further form styling_**